Evolution of Preferences in Multiple Populations: No Observability

-It seems that under incomplete information, there are no other preference types receiving higher average fitnesses than the players with materialist preferences. \footnote{\citet{eOk-fVeg:eipiis} introduce an evolutionary model to study general preference evolution with no observability.
-They find that if the subgroups are relatively small (and the effective matching uncertainty is therefore large), materialist preferences are stable in a vast set of environments.
-For the issue of preference evolution with unobservable preferences, see also \citet{jEly-oYil:neep} and \citet{wGut-bPel:wwpms}.} \footnote{However, under incomplete information, it is possible that non-materialist preferences earn higher fitness than materialist preferences in certain strategic environments.
-For example, \citet{iAlg-jWei:hmpeiiam} consider assortative matching and show that pure selfishness, acting so as to maximize one's own material payoffs, should perhaps be replaced by a blend of selfishness and morality.
-Our result, under incomplete information and uniform random matching, is a special case of their study with the index of assortativity being zero.} Therefore, a Nash equilibrium of the objective game would be supported by a stable configuration provided that the post-entry strategies of the materialist players can be chosen arbitrarily close to the pre-entry ones.
-Furthermore, we will see later in Theorem~\ref{prop:20180530} that such condition is certainly satisfied if the equilibrium is a strict Nash equilibrium or a \emph{completely mixed} Nash equilibrium or the unique Nash equilibrium of the objective game.
+If the types of individuals cannot be distinguished, non-materialist preferences will no longer have an effect as making a commitment.
+In our model, it is easy to see that materialist preferences have an obvious fitness advantage when preferences are unobservable.\footnote{ Under incomplete information, it is possible that non-materialist preferences earn higher fitness than materialist preferences in certain strategic environments. \citet{iAlg-jWei:hmpeiiam} consider assortative matching and show that pure selfishness, acting so as to maximize one's own material payoffs, should perhaps be replaced by a blend of selfishness and morality.
+Our result, under incomplete information and uniform random matching, is a special case of their study with the index of assortativity being zero.} But since the existence of appropriate nearby equilibria is not guaranteed, it is not necessarily true that a materialist configuration must be stable.
+For example, suppose that the fitness assignment is described by the following non-generic game, and that all populations consist of materialist preferences only.